By Gauri Ghadi Feb. 04, 2018

 An ecosystem of lodge owners, taxi drivers, and idli sellers keep things running outside Mumbai’s Tata Memorial Hospital, one of the city’s largest cancer facilities.

-rré woh bahar ka photo liya, andar ka nahin.
-Tu andar jaake apna duty dekh naa, bahar kyun aaya (He took photographs outside, not inside.
-Why don’t you go focus on your duty inside),” my new friend Ajit defended me, after an overzealous police commando demanded I show him pictures I’d been taking of patients living on the footpath outside Tata Memorial Hospital in Mumbai’s Parel neighbourhood.
+“Arré woh bahar ka photo liya, andar ka nahin.
+Tu andar jaake apna duty dekh naa, bahar kyun aaya (We took photographs outside, not inside.
+Why don’t you go focus on your duty inside),” Ajit, a taxi driver, defended me, after an overzealous police commando demanded I show him pictures I’d been taking of patients living on the footpath outside Tata Memorial Hospital in Mumbai’s Parel neighbourhood.

 This entire service comes at the price of five rupees per seat; Ajit rakes in 35 rupees for a one-way journey that would conventionally cost about 22 bucks, the minimum fare.
 According to him, he makes about 50 round trips a day, which means he roughly earns around 3,500 bucks daily.
 Deduct fuel costs, maintenance and bribes, and Ajit still makes close to 50,000 rupees a month.
 All this money for ferrying people, some of whom might just be on the verge of dying.

 In an atmosphere where death imbues the air, it’s hard not to imagine Ajit as a modern-day Charon, guiding his ferry along the Hades; the five-rupee coin, a tribute for the boat man.
 The odd patient might get a ride for free if they can’t seem to find change or don’t have it, but in his words, “punyani poth bharat nahi (blessings don’t fill your belly).”